An Air Force Reserve Hurricane Hunter plane has found Gabrielle sstrengthened to become the second hurricane of the Atlantic season.

 TRACKING THE TROPICS: Hurricane Center | Hurricane Guide

-With 75 mph winds, Gabrielle is moving toward the north-northwest at about 10 mph.
-The hurricane is being steered by high pressure over the central Atlantic.
 The hurricane is expected to gradually curve to the north and then northeast over the next few days, keeping it well east of Bermuda on Monday.

-It is forecast to become a major category 3 hurricane, before it eventually encounters cooler waters and stronger winds aloft, which will lead to weakening later in the week.
+It is forecast to become a major category 3 hurricane, briefly, before it eventually encounters cooler waters and stronger winds aloft, which will lead to weakening later in the week.

 For Bermuda, the odds of a direct hit are decreasing, but residents there should continue to monitor updates in case of any shifts in the track.
 Some gusty winds and rainfall are still possible.